rails/rails/guides/source/routing.md

 resolve('Geocoder') { [:geocoder] }
 ```

+NOTE: The call to `resolve` is necessary for converting instances of the `Geocoder` to routes through [record identification](form_helpers.html#relying-on-record-identification).

 creates six different routes in your application, all mapping to the `Geocoders` controller:

 | HTTP Verb | Path           | Controller#Action | Used for                                      |